 This environment of ‘trust’ allowed many retailers to create an online storefront and plug it into existing logistics and payment infrastructure.
 And when Google introduced search advertising, more customers could find their way to the online stores.

 From $390 to $700 billion USD in 6 year

-The Internet is growing now every US citizen have access to it with the smart phones.
+The Internet is growing now every US citizen have access to it with the smartphones.
 Ecommerce market will continue to evolve and expand.
 With the use of social media, the conversation between sellers and buyers has become more engaging, making it easier for transactions to happen online.
 Ordering a product or service from the palm your hand is not the future anymore.

 In 2016, 79% of the 328 Million US citizens are buying products online.
 15% percent buy online on a weekly basis.
-The online sales in the United States 2016 was about $390 billion USD.
+The online sales in the United States in 2016 was about $390 billion USD.
 It expects to grow to $700 billion in 2022.
 The revenue of Amazon in 2017 is $53 billion USD and second-placed Walmart sold $14 billion USD.

 These are some impressive numbers, clearly showing that Ecommerce is still a growing market in the United States.
-The big factors for this growth is the hunt of US citizens for lowest prices and getting rich.
+The big factors for this growth are the hunt of US citizens for the lowest prices and getting rich.
 It pushes retailers to invest in efficiency to reduce costs.
 And this high-trust environment – pay or get sued, deliver or get sued – between buyers and sellers, is an accelerator in doing business online.

 If you want to read more about the history of Ecommerce in the US and learn about the rising Ecommerce market of China and India, I recommend reading the book Six Billion Shoppers by Porter Erisman.